labs-lang/sliver/README.md

 2. create a directory, suppose this is called `/workspace`

+3. Download the latest version of SLiVER from the [**Releases** page](https://github.com/lou1306/sliver/releases)

-3. extract the entire package contents in `/workspace`
+4. extract the entire package contents in `/workspace`

-4. set execution (+x) permissions for `sliver.py`
+5. set execution (+x) permissions for `sliver.py`

-5. make sure that the backend's binary is in the search path, or amend the command strings in `sliver.py` accordingly.
+6. make sure that the backend's binary is in the search path, or amend the command strings in `sliver.py` accordingly.